-The following guide explores how to identify and target sales-ready visitors with the combined powers of Factors’ visitor identification and Zoho webhooks.
+The following guide explores how to identify and target sales-ready accounts with the combined powers of Factors’ account identification and Zoho webhooks.
 We first discuss how this integration works, before delving into a handful of use-cases.

-Factors taps into industry-leading IP-lookup technology to identify up to 64% of anonymous website visitors — without the need for form submissions.
+Factors taps into industry-leading IP-lookup technology to identify up to 64% of anonymous account visiting your website.
 This includes company names as well as firmographics such as geography, industry, employee headcount, revenue range and more.

-In addition, Factors auto-tracks visitor behavior and intent with advanced website analytics.
+In addition, Factors auto-tracks website activity and engagement at an account level with advanced analytics.
 This includes page views, button clicks, scroll-depth, account timelines, funnels and more.

-With this information, users can filter the total set of anonymous website visitors down to ICP accounts that have expressed buying intent:
+With this information, users can filter the total set of anonymous traffic down to ICP accounts that have expressed buying intent:

 In short, access a list of high-intent ICP accounts that are already visiting your website but are yet to submit a form or sign-up.

 Now, with webhooks and Zapier, it’s easier than ever to automatically push all this data from Factors into any other tool your team uses.
 This includes ad platforms, marketing automation platforms, and, in this case, Zoho CRM.